PokemonHacker1337/SM63-badly-translated/README.md

 Q: Will you do this with other games?

 A: Possibly, depending on how this one goes.
 I don't know which one I will do next though, as I don't play that many text heavy flash games.

+Q: What's the release status?

+A: Still working on it.
+It takes a while to find the text of the game and translate all of it.

+Q: ETA?

+A: Before the year 9999.